jonathonmarks770/jonathonmarks770/README.md

 - 👋 Hi, I’m @jonathonmarks770
 - 👀 I’m interested in ...
-Full stack web development
+Full stack web development and prompt engineering
 - 🌱 I’m currently learning ... the basics of HTML, CSS, and Javascript
 - 💞️ I’m looking to collaborate on ...
 Lessons featured on the Odin Project
 - 📫 How to reach me ... send me a message on github or the discord server